Can a person use 44AD and 44ADA simultaneously if he has income from both businesses, as well as a profession?

 To conclude the above statement, it is necessary to understand the applicability of both sections.

-What does the Section 44AD and Section 44ADA of Income Tax Act comprise of?
+What does Section 44AD and Section 44ADA of the Income Tax Act comprise?
 Who shall be covered under this section?

 Section 44AD: Highlighted under Presumptive Taxation Scheme of the Income-tax Act 1961, Section 44AD specifies definite criteria for the eligible taxpayers who can pay their Income tax availing certain benefits under this section.